Doctelligence/doctelligence.github.io/roadmap.md

 ## 👥 Community Engagement
 - 🏛️ Transition to community-based governance (non-coin based).
 - 💡 Establish grants and incubation programs for ecosystem projects.

+## 💰 Subsequent Funding Rounds
+- **Prepare for Additional Rounds:**
+    - Explore opportunities for Series B and beyond to support ongoing development and scaling efforts.
+    - Focus on attracting investors interested in the growth of decentralized intelligence and AI innovation.

 ## 💰 Revenue Model
 - **🌐 Network Growth:** The revenue model focuses on expanding the network to generate revenue through network fees, which will be utilized for training.
 This sustainable approach ensures ongoing development and support for the Doctelligence ecosystem.